|Country of Origin||Italy|

 The Segugio Italiano has a great sense of smell and tends to respond very well to a strong leader who teaches them with praise and reward.

 Origin & History Of Segugio Italiano

-The Segugio Italiano also called as the SEGIT (pronounced as- see get) is an ancient dog breed who was adopted by the Romans and they moved to Italy which were specially bred for hunting.
+The Segugio Italiano also called the SEGIT (pronounced as- see get) is an ancient dog breed who was adopted by the Romans and they moved to Italy which were specially bred for hunting.